-The sometimes-violent demonstrations, which broke out on June 13 driven by indigenous calls for lower fuel and food prices, among other demands, have led to at least six civilian deaths and multiple attacks on security forces.
+The sometimes-violent demonstrations by largely indigenous marchers demanding lower fuel and food prices, among other things, began on June 13 and have led to at least six civilian deaths.

 President Guillermo Lasso, whose already-adversarial relationship with the national assembly has worsened during the marches, has offered concessions including easing security measures, subsidized fertilizers and debt forgiveness, and his government met on Saturday with indigenous groups.

 “Oil production is at a critical level.
 Today the figures show a reduction of more than 50%,” the energy ministry said in a statement.
 “In 14 days of demonstrations, the Ecuadorean state has stopped receiving around $120 million.”

 Vandalism, the takeover of oil wells and road closures have prevented transport of necessary supplies, the ministry said.

 Before the protests, oil production was about 520,000 barrels per day.

 The public oil sector, private producers of flowers and dairy products, tourism businesses and others have lost about $500 million, the ministry of production said in a statement.

 Protesters reiterated on Sunday that marches would continue until Lasso has answered all of their demands.